Global Settings & Locale Configuration | Yext Hitchhikers Platform

 locale_config.json File

 If you are building a single-language experience (which is most common, at least to start), you only need to specify the default locale and the experienceKey to get started.
-You can ignore the rest of the file until you’re ready to build Multi-Language experiences, which you can learn about in the Multi-Language track.
+You can ignore the rest of the file unless you’re ready to build multi-language experiences.

-The Experience Key is from your Search Configuration.
-You can find this by navigating to Search > All Search Experiences > Your Experience.
+You can find this experience key by navigating to Search > Your Experience > Experience Details.
 This is how the system knows which search configuration to use when running searches.
 By default, the system will use the configuration version pinned to the STAGING label in the Staging Environment (typically this will be the “Latest” version) and the version pinned to the PRODUCTION label in the Production Environment.

 Here’s an example of what this file looks like for a single language experience: